jamesray1/CV/README.md

 ## Introduction

-I'm actively looking for any job; and public support, a trial with a council, resources and funding for <a href="https://iwr-wasteless.github.io/iwr/">this proposal</a> to reduce waste, with similar schemes that have already been successfully implemented in Sweden, Germany and Denmark.
-Use a scale built into a garbage truck to measure the net weight of residual and organic waste bins, and charge the bin's rate payer on a per kg basis for this waste (e.g. 60 c/kg AUD and 20 c/kg, respectively), with 9 recyclable collection streams collected in bags monthly or bimonthly; and some other improvements like cleaning up dumped waste; optional electronic locks for bins; and locked gate systems for apartments; as demonstrated successfully in Sweden, Germany and Denmark.
-Sign <a href="http:// https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/">this petition</a>.
+I'm actively looking for any job.
 My background in reverse chronological order is with working in the Ethereum sector for a year and a half, working in the renewable energy industry for a few years, studying a bachelor of renewable energy engineering, and various other "training ground" roles.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->